 \section{Abstract}

 The digital record of the voltage in a radio telescope receiver, after frequency conversion and sampling at a finite rate, is not a perfect representation of the original analog signal.
-To detect and characterise a transient event with a duration comparable to the inverse bandwidth it is necessary to compensate for these effects, which modifies the statistics of the signal, making it difficult to determine the significance of a potential detection.
+To detect and characterise a transient event with a duration comparable to the inverse bandwidth it is necessary to compensate for these effects, altering the statistical properties of the signal and making it difficult to determine the significance of a potential detection.
 We present an analysis of these modified statistics and demonstrate them with experimental results from Bedlam, a new digital backend for the Parkes radio telescope. \keywords{Coherent pulse detection \and Gaussian noise statistics \and Digital radio receivers \and ADC non-linearity}